leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 3. I'm increasingly of the belief that people prefer stronger opinions over balanced ones since it's an easier sell
 4. I realise I'm not following my own advice here
 5. The original piece by Kaufman is [here](http://www.eastcoastasset.com/wp-content/uploads/ecam_2014_3q_letter.pdf "original letter")
-6. Someone's going to raise the point about [edge cases](https://www.jpl.nasa.gov/edu/news/2019/4/19/how-scientists-captured-the-first-image-of-a-black-hole/ "black holes") but that's missing the point here...
+6. Someone's going to raise the point about [edge cases](https://www.jpl.nasa.gov/edu/news/2019/4/19/how-scientists-captured-the-first-image-of-a-black-hole/ "black holes") but that's missing the point...
-7. It seems within his rights to sell it, but it seems misleading on the ebay page to say that he's 'opening this up to the world' rather than just trying to make money off it.
+7. It seems within his rights to sell it, but also misleading on the ebay page to say the intent is 'opening this up to the world' rather than just trying to make money off it.
+I'd probably do the same in his position?
 8. With most engagement rates for those channels falling <5%, it's no wonder everyone's reluctant to respond to this newsletter...
 Sidenote, are any of you actually instagram famous?
 9. I'm not an advocator of the delete facebook trend but assume some of you might be.
 I think there's value in using it, but as with most things you need to be aware of how you use it.
 It would be significantly more difficult for me to host events without it.
 Either way, it's helpful to know who owns what if you're trying to avoid a company...
 10. Character from the Avengers movie, if you weren't aware.